 Different breeds of dogs will have different requirements, and the same is true for Doberman Pinschers.
-These medium sized dogs have some unique requirements thanks to their high energy and muscular body.
-The food will also differ based on your dog's age (puppy, adult, senior) and his current health conditions, as well as activity level.
+These medium-sized dogs have some unique requirements thanks to their high energy and muscular body.
+The food will also differ based on your dog's age (puppy, adult, senior) and his current health conditions, as well as his activity level.
 Ideally, you should consult with a vet or a canine nutritionist for the most perfect diet adjustment.

 |Doberman Dog Food Brand||Price||Quality||Rating|

-|Merrick Grain Free Recipe Dry Dog Food||$$||A+|
+|Merrick Grain-Free Recipe Dry Dog Food||$$||A+|

 |Newman's Own Organics Beef Grain-Free||$$||A|

 * Click on the dog food brand for more information, prices and nutrition.

 CHECK THIS: Best Food for Dogs 101 – Dog Food Buying Guide

 Best Dog Food for Dobermans

 The amount of food you'll feed your Doberman varies depending on their weight.
 An adult Doberman typically weighs somewhere between 70 to 100 pounds when fully grown.
 This will vary slightly depending on their height and muscle mass.